NonaSuomy/PiKVM-V3-DIY-HDMI-Passthrough/README.md

 ## Troubleshooting

 ### No Signal
-Use the same resolution on the HOST machine that you want on the output monitor. ie Old 720P max res monitor set the desktop resolution to 720P as well.
+Use the same resolution on the HOST machine that you want on the output monitor.
+Old 720P max res monitor set the desktop resolution to 720P as well etc.

 ### Fixing EDID for 1080P30Hz